-De Lijn, the flemish public transport company, gets people to their destinations all across the country using thousands of busses on a daily bases.
+De Lijn, the Flemish public transport company, gets people to their destinations all across the country using thousands of buses on a daily basis.

 The setup is pretty straightforward: Every 15 seconds, GPS data from all vehicles is sent to an IOT-hub via a private network.
 The received data is then compared to the the ride-schedule, which is stored in an Azure Cosmos Database.
 Afterwards it is processed (offset from the schedule is calculated, amongst other things) and forwarded to an Azure Event Hub.
 Passing through this last hub, data is consumed by several workers and stored into another Cosmos DB, which serves as an endpoint for clients to fetch data.

 This system was operational in a testing setup, but lacked any form of reporting, so it was difficult for the development team to convince decision makers of its accuracy and potential.

 Since De Lijn was running short on resources and had a deadline to deliver, they turned to DeltaBlue for aid.

 Our goal was to deliver insights in the enormous amount of data, without being intrusive.
 To achieve this, we added an Azure Stream Analytics Job, which consumed data from the Event Hub (in parallel, so we didn’t affect the existing flow) and stored it in a seperate SQL database as raw data.
 We scheduled functions at regular intervals to process raw data into relevant data and push those results back into the database.

 The biggest difficulty we encountered was the continuous stream of data (millions of rows on an hourly basis) which needed to be processed.
 The data itself was not really the big issue here, but the timeouts of Azure turned out to be quite a hurdle.
 After putting our heads together, we came up with clever data fragmentation strategy so data processing would happen on smaller datasets.
 The issues we were having with timeouts were completely sidestepped.